moba15/ioBroker.hiob/docs/en/advanced.md

 - `Round to`: Round up after the decimal point
 - `Unit (optional)`: Unit of value
 - `Device`: Select the desired enum here
-- `Datapoint`: Selection of data points from the selected enum
+- `Datapoint`: Selection of states from the selected enum
 - `Text Rules`: To create a rule click on `add`.
-Enter the value in `Old Value` when the data point should then be overwritten with `New Value`.
+Enter the value in `Old Value` when the state should then be overwritten with `New Value`.
 Then press `add` and if no new ones are needed press `exit`.
-When Value reaches 10, the data point is set to 20.
+When Value reaches 10, the state is set to 20.
 Editing is not possible later.
 The rule can only be deleted with a swipe.

 ![app_create_advanced_value_view.png](img/../../de/img/app_create_advanced_value_view.png)
 ![app_create_advanced_value_popup.png](img/../../de/img/app_create_advanced_value_popup.png)